-The Irish Heritage Theatre is dedicated to presenting and preserving the rich legacy of Irish theatre that has been created both in Ireland and during the long history of the Irish in American theatre.
+The Irish Heritage Theatre is a 501c3 non profit organization dedicated to presenting and preserving the rich legacy of Irish theatre that has been created both in Ireland and during the long history of the Irish in American theatre.
 The IHT will expand the opportunities of the Philadelphia public to enjoy and benefit from the abundance of laughter, the emotional richness, the inventive language and depth of perception about humankind’s predicaments that the fullness of Irish Theatre presents.

 BOARD OF DIRECTORS

 Kirsten Quinn (President) is a local professional actress and college educator who holds an M.F.A. in Acting from the University of Pittsburgh.
 She has appeared on many area stages including, but not limited to: The Wilma, InterAct Theatre, The Lantern Theatre, Walnut Street Studios for various companies, The Idiopathic Ridiculopathy Consortium, Luna Theatre, ISIS Productions, Montgomery Theatre, New City Stage, Theatre Catalyst’s Eternal Spiral Project, Center City Theatre Works, B. Someday, Naked Feet Productions and of course, the Irish Heritage Theatre, for which she performed the role of Kate Doogan in their inaugural production of Philadelphia, Here I Come! and the title roles in Juno and the Paycock and Molly Sweeney.
 An Associate Professor of English and Theatre at Community College of Philadelphia, Kirsten is dedicated to involving students in the Irish Heritage Theatre as well.
 She serves in many capacities for the IHT, including: assistant to the producers, company member, board secretary and PR director.